Running for Beginners, from Couch to 5k and Beyond

 ‘You must be mad’; this is quite a common reaction to runners who are contemplating taking on an ultra marathon race, but speak to anybody who has run ultra marathons and you will find a perfectly normal, albeit highly motivated, person who just loves a tough, personal challenge.

 For excitement and a break from the ordinary, there is no more liberating activity than trail running.
 Forget the excruciating cross country runs you were sent on at school, this is the chance to leave the city and the tarmac behind and indulge in fresh air and new scenery.
+For some trail and ultra running inspiration, watch the videos at UltraRunTV.

 How to Run Faster